DevExpress/devextreme-demos/JSDemos/Demos/ActionSheet/Basics/description.md

-The ActionSheet component is a popup sheet that contains a set of buttons.
-These buttons allow users to perform custom actions (call, send, delete, edit, etc).
-This demo demonstrates how to create a simple ActionSheet and handle the item clicks.
+The ActionSheet component is a pop-up sheet that contains a set of buttons.
+These buttons allow users to perform custom actions related to a single task (call, send a message, delete, or edit a selected contact).
+This demo shows how to create a simple ActionSheet and handle button clicks.

 ## Specify Controls and Title